pschaus/book_lepl1402/source/part4.rst

 To add an AccountObserver, one would simply append it to this list.
 We've chosen not to check for duplicate observers in the list, believing that ensuring uniqueness is the user's responsibility.

-Whenever a deposit occurs, the account balance is updated, and subsequently, each registered observer is notified by invoking its accountHasChangedMethod, which shares the updated balance.
+Whenever a deposit occurs, the account balance is updated, and subsequently, each registered observer is notified by invoking its ``accountHasChangedMethod()``, which shares the updated balance.

 It's important to note that the notification order is determined by the sequence of registration because we're using a list.
 However, from a user's standpoint, depending on a specific order is inadvisable.
 We could have just as easily used a set, which does not guarantee iteration order.